utelle/SQLite3MultipleCiphers/docs/configuration/config_sql_pragmas.md

 PRAGMA rekey = { passphrase | 'passphrase' };
 PRAGMA hexrekey = { hex-passphrase | 'hex-passphrase' };
 ```
-Note
+Notes
 {: .label .label-red .ml-0 .mb-1 .mt-2 }
-The unquoted variant for the _passphrase_ is only valid, if the passphrase does not contain any whitespace characters.
+- The unquoted variant for the _passphrase_ is only valid, if the passphrase does not contain any whitespace characters.
 The _rekey_ pragma only works with string keys.
 The encoding of the passphrase should be UTF-8, unless a wrapper is used that implicitly performs conversion to UTF-8 internally.
 If you use a binary key, use the _hexrekey_ pragma instead.
+- Up to version 2.3.6 the rekey operation was not supported, if the database was in _WAL_ journal mode.
+Since version 2.4.0 this restriction has been lifted for most use cases.
+Rekeying is now supported in WAL mode for already encrypted databases, or for decrypting an encrypted database.
+Only in case of encrypting a plain database the journal mode has to be changed to a nonWAL mode, before removing the encryption.
+- Rekeying in WAL journal mode comes at a price: the key salt, stored in the database header, can't be changed and is therefore reused.

 <span class="label label-green">Example 1:</span> _Change passphrase_